eng-peterayad/airbnb-clone-project/README.md

   - Reporting: Documents and reports bugs clearly, collaborating with Backend Developers for resolution.

-## Technology Stack.
-The following technologies will be used:

-- Django: A high-level Python web framework used for building the RESTful API.

-- Django REST Framework: Provides tools for creating and managing RESTful APIs.

-- PostgreSQL: A powerful relational database used for data storage.

-- GraphQL: Allows for flexible and efficient querying of data.

-- Celery: For handling asynchronous tasks such as sending notifications or processing payments.

-- Redis: Used for caching and session management.

-- Docker: A Containerization tool for consistent development and deployment environments.

-- CI/CD Pipelines: Automated pipelines for testing and deploying code changes.

 ## Technology Stack

 - Django: A high-level Python web framework used for rapidly building a robust and scalable RESTful API for the Airbnb clone.
 It provides an ORM (Object-Relational Mapper), admin interface, and a structured way to develop web applications.